Anthony Barr (American football): College career

 Barr was an offensive player his first two years at the University of California, Los Angeles, playing running back, wide receiver and tight end.
 On October 21, 2010, against the Oregon Ducks, Barr made his first start, and he made 1 catch for 17 yards.
 In 2011, he caught an 11-yard touchdown pass against the Houston Cougars.
 Although he started 12 games on offense in both years, he ran the ball 15 times for 54 yards.
 Barr struggled at being a running back, which almost caused him to quit football.
 However, prior to his junior season in 2012, he switched to linebacker.

 During Barr's first year as a linebacker, he recorded 13.5 sacks, 21.5 tackles for loss and 83 tackles.
 His 13.5 sacks were the second-highest total in the nation (behind only Georgia's Jarvis Jones).
-He was named a first-team All-Pac-12 and was selected to the CBSSports.com College Football All-America second-team.
+He was named a first-team All-Pac-12 Conference and was selected to the CBSSports.com College Football All-America second-team.
 In Week 11, Barr was named Pac-12 Defensive Player of the Week after his performance against the Washington State Cougars.
 At the team's annual awards banquet, Barr was named the Most Valuable Player on defense (Henry R. "Red" Sanders Award).
 In a November 2012 game against the USC Trojans, Barr sacked quarterback Matt Barkley, who suffered a season-ending shoulder injury.

 In six games, Barr made more than 7 tackles, including nine against Stanford, eight in the Pac-12 Football Championship game, and nine in the Holiday Bowl against Baylor.
-Despite being touted as a potential first-round draft choice in the 2013 NFL Draft, Barr decided to return to UCLA for his senior season.
+Despite being touted as a potential first-round draft choice in the 2013 NFL draft, Barr decided to return to UCLA for his senior season.
 On July 8, 2013, Barr was ranked 37th as a possibility for the Maxwell Award and 3rd as a candidate for the Chuck Bednarik Award.
 On July 15, 2013, Barr was named as a candidate for the Butkus Award and the Lombardi Award.
 He was also named to the 2013 preseason All-American team.

 Barr was named Pac-12 Defensive Player of the Week after week 2 of the 2013 season, a 41–21 win over Nebraska on September 14, 2013.
 He was also the Walter Camp Football Foundation player of the week on defense.
 For the 2013 regular season, Barr had 62 tackles, 20 for a loss (ranked 9th) and has forced five fumbles (fifth best) and recovered four (second in the nation).
 He led the team with 10 sacks for 66 yards and was rewarded with the Lott IMPACT Award.
 Barr is in sixth place on the all-time school list for tackles for loss (41.5) and is tied for sixth on the school's all-time list for sacks (23.5).
-On December 11, 2013, Barr was named to the first-team All-American by the USA Today, becoming the first UCLA player since Kai Forbath to do so.
+On December 11, 2013, Barr was named a first-team All-American by the USA Today, becoming the first UCLA player since Kai Forbath to do so.